The Last Waterhole

 North-Western Australia—circa 1885.

-Nundru sat resting in the shade of a gnarled river gum and watched as the two men drew closer.
-For some time now he had observed their halting progress from above as they trudged westward, following the base of the escarpment, and leading a strange-looking animal laden with what appeared to be tools of some kind.
+He sat resting in the shade of a gnarled river gum, and watched as the two men drew closer.
+Oblivious to his presence, they plodded toward him, following the base of the escarpment and leading a strange-looking animal laden with what appeared to be tools of some kind.
 Now, as he watched them draw gradually closer to where he could see their faces, he realized just how weak and hungry they obviously were.
-They had eaten little in the three days since he first spied them.
+They had eaten little in the time since he first spied them.
 They also hadn’t drunk today, so clearly they were out of water.

-He’d heard of these strange light-skinned men who sometimes ventured through his land, but until this day he’d never seen one.
-Fascinated by their appearance and the strange clothing they wore, despite the searing heat, he had followed their progress from the top of the ridge.
-As they drew closer, he could see they were near the limit of their endurance.
+Nundru had heard of these mysterious light-skinned men who sometimes ventured through his land, but until this day he’d never seen one.
+Intrigued by their appearance and the strange clothing they wore—despite the searing heat—he had followed their progress from above with fascination.

-Picking his way carefully down the slope, his gangly appearance belied by his sure-footedness, he determined to approach these visitors.
-They clearly had no idea how to find food or water.
-They had walked straight past two goannas and a wallaby already today.
-Even the youngest children of his tribe would cope better than these poor individuals!
+Earlier that day, as he made his way carefully down the slope—his gangly appearance belied by his sure-footedness—he’d determined to approach these visitors.
+It seemed they had no idea how to find food or water.
+They had trudged straight past two wallabies and a goanna already today and completely ignored the quondong trees and their fruit.
+Even the youngest children of his tribe would cope better than these poor individuals.
+Clearly, any magic they possessed was not strong enough to overcome hunger and thirst.

 Nundru was at the base of the incline now.
 When the newcomers grew close he stepped into the open and called to the men, telling them they should go back.

 “Water there,” he said, pointing with his boomerang.
-“No water that way, you will die there,” he added, pointing eastward.
+“No water that way, you will die there,” he added, pointing westward.

 Nundru gestured again, repeating his warnings and waving his spears to stress the importance of his message.
 He was careful, however, to keep the points toward the men, lest they think he was about to fit his woomera and attack them.

 “You must go back.
 Over there.”
 He pointed again, this time more agitatedly.
 “You will die that way.”
-He pointed east again.
+He pointed west again.
 “No water there.”

-Suddenly, one of the men pointed a stick at him.
-There was a loud crack! and a puff of smoke.
+Despite not understanding the words, Nundru heard fear and anger in the man’s voice.
+He turned to leave.
+Suddenly, there was a loud crack! and a puff of smoke.
 Something (a hot stone?) struck Nundru in the side of the neck, almost knocking him to the ground.

 He dropped his spears, bringing his hand up to his neck, and saw blood oozing through his fingers and down his forearm, dripping from the elbow.

-Unable to speak, and struggling to breathe, Nundru stood swaying for a second before first dropping to his knees and then falling back against the gravelly slope.
+Unable to speak, and struggling to breathe, Nundru stood swaying for a second before dropping to his knees and falling back against the gravelly slope.

 “Fuck me, did you see that, Bill?
 He’d have killed us for sure if I hadn’t got him first.”